zentrocdot/ComfyUI_Circle_Detection/README.md

 ## Remarks

-The first image created is the one, where on can see, which circles are found.
+<p align="justify">The first image created is the one, where on can see, which circles are found.
 The seond image looks like a mask, but it is not for the moment.
 It is still an blank image, where the found circles are filled drawn.
-This changed in version 0.0.0.3.
+This changed in version 0.0.0.3.</p>

 ## References